 This new proposed budget would cut spending by about $45 billion on Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI), according to USA Today.
 If you’re currently receiving disability benefits, the continuing disability reviews would require you to compile and submit a large amount of paperwork for every review.
 This can be an extreme burden if you’re living with a disability that limits your ability to do everyday activities.

 Recipients have already gone through a challenging application process that can take two years or longer before they’re approved.

 The problem with these proposed continuing disability reviews is that it could cause thousands of people to lose their benefits not because they’ve experienced medical improvement but simply because they can’t keep up with the overwhelming amount of paperwork.

-Need Help Applying or Appealing for Disability Benefits?
+Need Help Applying or Appealing for Disability Benefits in Los Angeles?
 Call Dr. Bill!

 We know how complex the Social Security system can be, especially when new rules could potentially end benefits for thousands of current disability recipients.

 Whether you need help applying for the first time, appealing a denied claim, or understanding changes to your current benefits, our Los Angeles Social Security disability lawyers are here to help.

 We’ve been helping disabled individuals in the Greater Los Angeles area, the Inland Empire, and Orange County get the disability benefits they need for years.
 Call Dr. Bill LaTour and his team today at 800-803-5090 to schedule a free consultation.